Nexus Business Solutions Lawsuit

 Thus, Brown contends that NEXUS, who has the burden to prove an exemption from the overtime wage laws of the FLSA, cannot prove BDM are exempt under the Outside Sales Exemption since they do not actually sell anything and that their primary duty is marketing and promotion and generating leads.
 Further that they fail the administrative exemption since their primary duty does not involved discretion and judgment and is tied to production.
 Simply paying an employee a salary is not a defense to paying overtime wages under the FLSA.

+Any BDM wishing to discussion their experience should contact our employment law attorneys at Feldman Legal Group.
 The case seeks to recover overtime wages plus an equal sum in liquidated damages, attorney’s fees for all present and former BDM employed in the past 3 years.
-Any BDM wishing to discussion their experience should contact the law firm.
 The FLSA prohibits retaliation for making a claim or pursuing wages, and a person’s rights to wages under the FLSA generally cannot be foreclosed by a severance agreement.